Big Boss Man: Hardcore and Tag Team Champion (1998–1999)

 Traylor rejoined the WWF shortly after, again as Big Boss Man.
 On October 12, 1998, he returned to television with a new look, abandoning his blue police shirt for an all-black SWAT-style uniform, including a tactical vest and gloves.
-He served as Vince McMahon's bodyguard during his feuds with Stone Cold Steve Austin and D-Generation X (DX) and was one of the first members of his heel stable, The Corporation, briefly wearing a mask before his identity was revealed.
+He served as Vince McMahon's bodyguard during his feuds with Stone Cold Steve Austin and D-Generation X (DX) and was one of the first members of his heel stable, The Corporation, briefly wearing a mask before he revealed his identity.